jaredmt/TranslateTo/readme.md

 ## Demo

-The live demo of this project can be viewed [here](https://jaredmt.github.io/TranslateTo/).
+The live demo of this project will be available soon.

 ## Purpose of this project